This webpage is specially designed to help career teachers to advise students about JUPAS admissions.

 Score calculator: https://www.admo.cityu.edu.hk/assessment/score_calculation/

 Interviews are conducted for most of our programmes.
 The selection of students for interview is primarily based on application information (e.g. band choices, exam results [if available], information on OEA forms and school reference reports).
 Interviews are usually conducted between May and July, before or after the announcement of public examination results.
 For details, please click here.

 For details of the admission scores of our past JUPAS entrants, please click here.

 The JUPAS website contains lots of useful information for JUPAS applicants.
 Click here for details.

-CityU has established partnership with the following world renowned universities to offer joint bachelor's degree programmes:
+CityU has established partnerships with the following world-renowned universities to offer joint Bachelor’s degree programmes.

-On completion of the curriculum requirements of these joint degree programmes, students can earn two bachelor's degrees (one from CityU, and the other one from the partner university) normally within four years.
-CityU students who wish to be considered for the joint degree programmes must be enrolled in a 4-year degree programme of the majors concerned.
+On completion of the curriculum requirements of these joint degree programmes, students can earn two Bachelor'’s degrees (one from CityU, and the other from the partner university), normally within 4 years.
+CityU students who wish to be considered for joint degree programmes must be enrolled in 4-year degree programmes in the majors concerned.
 For details, click here.